marleneguraieb/Insight_project/README.md

 CrossLead has around 7,500 business objectives in their dataset.
 These objectives all have a description (like the mock one above).
 Around 1/3 of them have never been updated, roughly 1/3 have been updated, but there has been no progress, and the rest have a level of completion between 0 and 100%.
 A significant portion of the data accumulates on two values (not updated, and 0% completion), so I will treat this as a classification problem where my target variable is binned into four classes: the ones that are never updated, updated but zero progress, progress up to 50% and progress up to 100%.
 Doing this I turn to the feature engineering process.

-## First approach: Tf-Idf and Linear SVC
+## First pass: Tf-Idf and Linear SVM

 Stating business objectives usually involves answers to three of the five W questions: **WHO**, **WHAT**, and **WHEN**.
 Intuitively good goals will find a way to succinctly answer those questions in a short sentence.
 However, analyzing the structure of text written for this specific purpose poses a particular challenge for NLP: the *whens* will mostly be dates, the *whats* will include a lot of numbers and named entities and the *whos* will be mostly named entities: teams, company names, organizatons.